DCNR is undertaking a phased reopening of Pennsylvania state park and forest facilities in keeping with Governor Wolf’s guidance and direction.

-In order to prevent the further spread of COVID-19, DCNR’s main office in Harrisburg is closed until April 6.
+In order to prevent the further spread of COVID-19, DCNR’s main office in Harrisburg is closed until further notice.

 Most of DCNR’s central office staff is teleworking and still fulfilling the mission of the department.
 The best way to contact staff is through individual email or the DCNR contact us form.

 For Service of Legal Process, call the Administrative Assistant, DCNR Office of Chief Counsel, at 717-772-4171, or email email@example.com.

 As of March 16, 2020, the Rachel Carson State Office Building was closed in accordance with Governor Tom Wolf’s guidance on COVID-19 mitigation.
 Any requests for public records submitted to DCNR on or after Monday, March 16, 2020, will be deemed to have been received by DCNR’s open-records officer on the first day of the reopening of the Rachel Carson State Office Building.

 Please note that the Pennsylvania Office of Open Records issued a statement indicating that “if an agency is closed on a given day, that day does not count toward the five business days referenced in Section 901 of the Right-to-Know Law, which governs the time period under which an agency must respond to a request.”